Memory and Sleep Research

 - You are 55 years of age or older

-- Have a diagnosis of mild cognitive impairment (MCI) or are experiencing memory changes
+- Are experiencing memory changes or have a diagnosis of mild cognitive impairment (MCI)

 - Have sleep problems